Solar eclipse of March 18, 1988

-A total solar eclipse occurred on March 18, 1988.
+A total solar eclipse occurred at the Moon's ascending node of orbit between Thursday, March 17 and Friday, March 18, 1988, with a magnitude of 1.0464.
 A solar eclipse occurs when the Moon passes between Earth and the Sun, thereby totally or partly obscuring the image of the Sun for a viewer on Earth.
 A total solar eclipse occurs when the Moon's apparent diameter is larger than the Sun's, blocking all direct sunlight, turning day into darkness.
 Totality occurs in a narrow path across Earth's surface, with the partial solar eclipse visible over a surrounding region thousands of kilometres wide.
+Occurring only 1.1 days after perigee (on March 16, 1988, at 20:30 UTC), the Moon's apparent diameter was larger.

 Totality was visible in Indonesia and southern Philippines.
+A partial eclipse was visible for parts of South Asia, Southeast Asia, East Asia, Northeast Asia, Australia, and Alaska.

 Observation

-The General Santos City Tourism Office of the Philippines promoted it as a big tourism event.
+The tourism office of the General Santos City government in the Philippines promoted it as a big tourism event.
 Hordes of scientists, astronomers, journalists, TV crews and tourists from all over the globe observed the totality from there.
-Then president of the Philippines and the first female president in Asia, Corazon Aquino also joined the experience.
+Then President of the Philippines Corazon Aquino also joined in to experience the event.